New Zealand Air Training Corps

-The New Zealand Air Training Corps (also known as Air Cadets and ATC) is one of the three corps in the New Zealand Cadet Forces, alongside the New Zealand Sea Cadet Corps and the New Zealand Cadet Corps.
-It is funded in partnership between the Royal New Zealand Air Force (RNZAF) and local communities, with its members being civilians.
-Members are under no obligation to enlist in the New Zealand Defence Force.
+The New Zealand Air Training Corps (also known as Air Cadets and ATC) is one of the three corps in the New Zealand Cadet Forces (NZCF), alongside the New Zealand Sea Cadet Corps and the New Zealand Cadet Corps.
+It is funded in partnership between the Royal New Zealand Air Force (RNZAF) and local communities.
+Members are civilians with no obligation to enlist in the New Zealand Defence Force (NZDF).
 Should a cadet enlist, their service in the ATC cadet does not translate into higher pay, rank, or seniority.